View an organization's website by selecting the respective button below.

 Passcode: nFto5i

 Civilian Health Promotion Services is also offering a FREE Cardiac Risk Profile screening (Glucose/Cholesterol), body composition screenings (BodPod/InBody), blood pressure screenings, and the Observ Skin Analysis to DAF Civilians ONLY at this time.
-Contact us to schedule an appointment in our office or visit us during walk-in hours from 0730 -1500 on Mondays and Fridays at the WFFC!
+Contact us to schedule an appointment in our office at WFFC.
+CHPS will be CLOSED this upcoming Friday 8/22 for an off-site visit.

 Please contact CHPS at 937-904-9359 or at sarah.cramer.1.ctr@us.af.mil for more information about our services that are offered.